oasci/metalflare/study/dissemination/reports/sims/README.md

 If correlated, we would see distinct patterns in the PMFs.

 The figures below show this distance with respect to $\psi$<sub>Thr203</sub> or $\phi$<sub>His148</sub>.
-Larger distances (i.e., destabilized beta-sheet) are weakly positively correlated with $\psi$<sub>Thr203</sub>; with distances beyond 2.5 Å are primarily observed in trans-like conformations.
+Larger distances (i.e., destabilized beta-sheet) are weakly correlated with $\psi$<sub>Thr203</sub>; with distances beyond 2.5 Å are primarily observed in trans-like conformations.
 Values of $\phi$<sub>His148</sub> do not appear to be more relevant for longer distances as the 2D PMF appears roughly symmetric across the y-axis.

 === "Reduced"